Yulin-W/making-history-sandbox/non_app_essential/development/Roadmap.md

 - [x] 1.3.0: allow custom imports of geojson basemap plugin
   - Add the basemap as part of the save file
 - [ ] 1.4.0: allow theme selection changing, e.g. swap out a different theme and only resetting style afterwards; themes could include no border lines, 1 opacity
+- [ ] 1.5.0: add extra inbuilt base map, a more reasonable one with finer dividsions where it needs and less fine where it isn't needed
-- [ ] 1.5.0: info marker plugin
+- [ ] 1.6.0: info marker plugin
   - Various plugin shapes
   - Info adding to markers possible
-- [ ] 1.6.0: import background image option
+- [ ] 1.7.0: import background image option
 ## Possible future plugins planned (these can go into separate repos, as separate projects), some might not be plugins in the sense that it goes into the sidebar menu
 - [ ] Convert image to basemap/scenario
 - [ ] Wikipedia event AI recommendation